 As the creator of characters such as Clarice Bean, Ruby Redfort, and Charlie and Lola, Lauren Child's books are known and loved the world over, and Lauren wants to inspire children to believe in their own creative potential – and adults, too!

 For Lauren, children's books play a valuable role in today's society.
 They offer an escape from the everyday to explore new ideas and feelings, and gain empathy and understanding of different types of people and different societies and cultures through books and reading.
 She has also been at the forefront of illustration innovation for 15 years, raising the profile of illustration as a sophisticated art form for all ages.

 Plymouth Festival of Words 2017

-Launching Plymouth History Month, it showcases an eclectic blend of nationally and internationally renowned writers, alongside a rich community programme involving literary groups from across the city and region, and the crowning of the 2017 Plymouth Mayflower Young Laureate Award.
+Building on the success of the Plymouth International Book Festival, the Plymouth Festival of Words celebrates words in all their forms including literature, poetry, theatre and more.
+In May 2017, the Festival launched Plymouth History Month, showcasing an eclectic blend of nationally and internationally renowned writers and artists, alongside a rich community programme coordinated by WonderZoo, involving literary groups from across the city and region, and the announcement of the 2017 Plymouth Mayflower Young City Laureate.

 The Festival included celebrated film director and screenwriter, Peter Greenaway – and his stunning film, The Cook, The Thief, His Wife and Her Lover; highly acclaimed writer, Michèle Roberts who introduced her new novel, A Walworth Beauty, set in Victorian London; international writers Fereshteh Ahmadi and Irenosen Okojie; performances from Helen Chadwick Song Theatre, Joan Ellis and Star Wars actor, Michael Pennington and workshops by Sunday Times EFG Short Story Award creator, Cathy Galvin.